ianaio/iana-rust-webpack-tmpl/README.md

 * `npm run build` -- Bundle the project (in production mode).

 * `npm test` -- Run the project's unit tests.
+Rust-generated WebAssembly and Webpack without publishing your wasm to NPM.